haifenghuang/magpie/README.md

 ### Constants(Literal)

-In monkey, there are mainly eleven types of constants(Literals).
+In magpie, there are mainly eleven types of constants(Literals).

 * Integer
 * UInteger